ocaml/ocaml.org/data/is_ocaml_yet/gui.md

 With its strong static typing, emphasis on immutability, and excellent performance, it is gradually making a case for itself as a viable alternative to mainstream GUI development languages.

 OCaml has libraries that aid an easy integration and usage of Graphical User Interface (GUI).
 It offers a range of GUI libraries, each with unique features and capabilities.
-These libraries allow developers to create user interfaces for their applications
+These libraries allow developers to create user interfaces for their applications.

-## Want to Help?

-Check out our GitHub repo and contribute there.